Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/c_multinode.md

 ---
-    title: "About multi-node architecture"
+title: "About multi- node architecture"
-    linkTitle: "About multi-node architecture"
+linkTitle: "About multi- node architecture"
 weight: 260
----This topic describes the Transfer CFT multi-node feature, which provides you with horizontal scalability and high availability for fail overs.
+--- This topic describes the Transfer CFT multi- node feature, which provides you with horizontal scalability and high availability for fail overs.
 See also <a href="" class="MCTextPopup popup popupHead">Active/active You configure two or more Transfer CFTs, up to four nodes, each having an independent workload.
 These nodes will then run as individual nodes until a fail over occurs.
 When a fail over occurs, one of the other nodes takes over from the failed node.
 This secondary node offers services to new and existing transfer requests and tasks, until the original node resumes activity.
 When the failed node restarts, a manual intervention required in Transfer CFT, it resumes its connections from the secondary or replacement node.
 To summarize, when a fail over occurs the external Transfer CFT is oblivious to any change.
 The requests are directed to the load balancer, which resubmits any uncommitted transactions to the replacement node.
 During fail back, the connection returns to the original node.</a> for conceptual information.

-Multi-node benefits include:
+Multi- node benefits include:

 - Horizontal scalability: increased transfer flow capacity
 - High availability: active/active including patch management on an active cluster, and automatic node restart after fail over